yohannes2025/project-3-battleships/README.md

 2. Create a new app, add a unique app name ( for example corri-construction-p3) and then choose your region
 3. Click on create app
 4. Go to "Settings"
-5. Under Config Vars add the private API key information using key 'CRED' and into the value area copy the API key information added to the .json file.
-Also add a key 'PORT' and value '8000'.
-6. Add required buildpacks (further dependencies).
+5. Add required buildpacks (further dependencies).
 For this project, set it up so Python will be on top and Node.js on bottom
-7. Go to "Deploy" and select "GitHub" in "Deployment method"
+6. Go to "Deploy" and select "GitHub" in "Deployment method"
-8. To connect Heroku app to your Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below.
+7. To connect Heroku app to your Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below.
-9. Choose the branch you want to build your app from
+8. Choose the branch you want to build your app from
-10. If preferred, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository
+9. If preferred, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository
-11. Wait for the app to build.
+10. Wait for the app to build.
 Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link.

 ### Branching the GitHub Repository using GitHub Desktop and Visual Studio Code
 1. Go to the GitHub repository.